 NOTE: Behind the scenes, experiments and flags are very similar, but the basic difference is this: An experiment helps you make sure you’re building the right thing for your business, while feature flags allow seamless feature releases and rollbacks.
 You can use a similar approach for both, but you should think about them differently, and your workflows should probably reflect that.

-Once you’ve configured your environment, go straight to creating your variants.
+Once you’ve configured your deployment, go straight to creating your variants.
 The basic idea—i.e., a new and different product experience that some users see but others do not—remains the same.
 But instead of exploring how different user segments react to different user experiences, you’ll be choosing which users get access to new features first.
 When working with feature flags, the variant represents code for a new feature that isn’t yet released to your entire user base.